2019 Italian Open – Men's singles

 Defending champion Rafael Nadal defeated Novak Djokovic in the final, 6–0, 4–6, 6–1 to win the men's singles tennis title at the 2019 Italian Open.
 It was his record-extending ninth Italian Open title and record 34th Masters 1000 title.
+It was the pair's fifth meeting in the Italian Open final (following 2009, 2011, 2012, and 2014).

 Nick Kyrgios was defaulted from his second-round match after multiple penalties for unsportsmanlike conduct.
 As a result, he forfeited all points and prize money earned from the event.

 Seeds

 The top eight seeds receive a bye into the second round.